AdobeDocs/commerce-learn.en/help/upgrade/uct-phpstorm.md

 ---
 # Using the Upgrade Compatibility Tool on PhpStorm

-The Upgrade Compatibility Tool (UCT) is a free tool that analyzes the incompatibilities between your current version and the version you’re upgrading to in just minutes, making the upgrade process faster and easier to execute.
+The Upgrade Compatibility Tool (UCT) is a free tool that analyzes the incompatibilities between your current version and the target upgrade version in just minutes.
+The PhpStorm plugin makes this tool even easier to use.

 In this video: